xaviertnc/OneFile/js/popup.md

 Let the popup class generate the structural HTML, but set the content using an HTML string or an HTML element reference on initialization.
 If the `content` option is an HTML element, the element will be appended (i.e. moved) to the popup content container.
 The popup will by default be added to the DOM as a direct child of the document body unless the `anchor` option is set.
 Show the popup using the `show` method.
-Show options will override defaults.
+Show options will override defaults if defined.

 ## Getting Started